The Intercept

-The Intercept has published in English since its founding, and in Portuguese since the 2016 launch of the Brazilian edition staffed by a local team of Brazilian journalists.
+The Intercept is an American progressive or left-wing nonprofit news organization that publishes articles and podcasts online.
+The Intercept has published in English since its founding in 2014, and in Portuguese since the 2016 launch of the Brazilian edition staffed by a local team of Brazilian journalists.

 History

-The Intercept was founded by journalists Glenn Greenwald and Jeremy Scahill and filmmaker Laura Poitras.
-It was launched in February 2014 by First Look Media, which is funded by billionaire eBay founder Pierre Omidyar.
+The Intercept was founded by journalists Glenn Greenwald, Jeremy Scahill, and Laura Poitras.
+It was launched on February 10, 2014, by First Look Media with funding by eBay co-founder Pierre Omidyar, starting with $250 million in pledged funding.
 The publication initially reported on documents released by Edward Snowden.
-Co-founders Greenwald and Poitras subsequently left amid public disagreements about the leadership and direction of the organization.
+Co-founders Greenwald and Poitras left in 2020 amid public disagreements about the leadership and direction of the organization.
+In January 2023 it spun off from the First Look Institute as an independent nonprofit organization.